ruwaizrazak/mindnotes/_posts/2021-05-05-What-is-your-super-power.md

 ---
 published: true
+layout: post
+description: >-
+  This is a collection of short CSS snippets I thought might be useful for beginners
+summary: >-
+  This is a collection of short CSS snippets I thought might be useful for beginners.
+tags:
+  - self help
 ---
 “What is your super power?”
 This is a question I faced during a conversation I had this week, and I was kind of confused, and I really didn’t know what to reply as well.